WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 The output value changes each round to ensure that you can enqueue a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
 As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.

 ## Hardware Wallet
+### How can I generate a Wasabi skeleton wallet file in ColdCard?
+On the ColdCard (Mk2, firmware 2.1.1 and up) you go to ```>Advanced>MicrcoSD Card>Wasabi Wallet``` and it will save a skeleton json-file to the MicroSD card in the hardware wallet.

+### How can I import the Wasabi skeleton wallet file?
+Take the MicroSD card from the ColdCard and plug it in the computer with the Wasabi Wallet software.
+In Wasabi Wallet go to the Wallet Manager, select Hardware Wallet option and in the bottom right corner click ```Import Coldcard```.
+Now select the Wasabi skeleton json-file from the MicroSD card, if this fails you can manually enter the file location in Wasabi Wallet window and load the file.

+### How can I generate a receiving address of my hardware wallet?
+In Wasabi Wallet you load your previously imported wallet (from Wasabi skeleton, or USB detection) and go to the ```Receive``` tab, here you enter a label for the incoming transaction and click ```Generate Receive Address```.
+In the tab below the newly generated receive address can be viewd/copied.

+### How can I sign a transaction with a USB connected hardware wallet?
+To send a transaction you will need to connect your Hardware wallet and unlock the device (using PIN or password), in Wasabi Wallet you go to the ```Send``` tab where you can specify the address to send to, amount of bitcoin to send and which coins to use as input (only use green/private coins here!).
+After filling in all transaction details you click ```Send Transaction``` to sign it with the connected hardware wallet and broadcast on the network.

+### How can I build and export a transaction to ColdCard?
+In the Wallet Explorer on the right side of the GUI, select ```YourWallet>Advanced>Build Transaction```.
+This brings up the ```Build Transaction``` tab where you can specify the address, amount of bitcoin and coins to use.
+Then by clicking ```Build Transaction``` a new tab will open containing the raw transaction data, here you click ```Export Binary PSBT``` to save the partially signed bitcoin transaction (PSBT) to a file.
+This file should be moved to the MicroSD card that you can then insert in the ColdCard for manual verification and signing.

+### How can I sign a transaction on the ColdCard?
+On the ColdCard (Mk2, firmware 2.1.1 and up) you enter the PIN code to unlock the hardware wallet and press ```>Ready To Sign``` with the MicroSD card containing the previously generated transaction or PSBT-file.
+Verify the address and amount and the ColdCard will then create a signed.psbt and final.txn file on the MicroSD card.
+The finalized transaction (xxx-final.txn) can now be broadcasted by Wasabi Wallet or even a radio or satelite dish if someone is listening!

+### How can I import and broadcast a final transaction from ColdCard?
+In the Wallet Explorer you go to ```YourWallet>Advanced>Broadcast Transaction``` and click ```Import Transaction```, now you can select the previously finalized (and signed) transaction file from the MicroSD card.
+If this fails you can manually type the path to this file in Wasabi Wallet to load the transaction.
+Now click ```Broadcast Transaction``` to send it off over Tor to a random Bitcoin node so it can flood over to the miners for confirmation in a block.

+### Can I CoinJoin the bitcoin on my hardware wallet?
+You can't do that directly, so send them (in small portions >0.1BTC if needed) to a ''hot'' Wasabi Wallet for CoinJoin and then send them back to a new address on the Hardware wallet for cold-storage.

 ## Settings
 ### How do I connect my own full node to Wasabi?